 Not only does glissading on the way down save you time and a lot of knee strain, it has the potential to be fun.
 But at this point, I consider that last point debatable.

-We had been passing the shallow glissade chutes all day long; weaving corridors and grooves carved into the snow.
+We had been passing the shallow glissade chutes all day long; they were weaving-and-winding corridors and grooves carved into the snow.
 Some went for only a few meters while others stretched endlessly like some obscenely dangerous waterslide at a low-budget carnival.
 You have to stand up and walk between them—assuming you haven’t broken anything.
 The chutes aren’t interconnected.

-Regardless, the glissade chutes are Mount Rainier’s abysmal, one-way express elevators that will get you off of the snowfield, one way or another.
-And they hurt.
+Regardless, the glissade chutes are Mount Rainier’s abysmal, one-way express elevators that will get you off of the snowfield in a hurry, one way or another.

-It all began well.
-I was overwhelmed by a fit of giggles as I bounced and swerved through the chutes; snow flying around me.
+My first glissade experience began well.
+I was overwhelmed by a fit of giggles as I bounced and swerved through the chutes with snow flying around me.
 But we’re not talking about soft powder here.
 No, the glissade chutes were packed as hard as the ice in your freezer, and the first of many tailbone-shattering moguls that launched me into the air was a keen reminder of that.

-At one point I picked up enough speed, perhaps not a good thing considering that we weren’t just in some city park on a winter day, that I could hardly slow myself.
+At one point, I picked up enough speed, that I couldn’t hardly slow myself.
 My pole threw a spray of snow into my face as I clawed and dug in a futile attempt to put on the brakes.

 The end result was my blasting past Jessica sideways, certifiably out of control, in a fit of maniacal laughter.
 As protruding rocks began to speed toward my crotch at an alarming frequency, I decided it was time to get off the ride.

 I aborted, rolled out of the chute, and then slid to a limb-flailing stop.
 A tentative check for damage revealed that along with a wet ass, I had snow crammed into my boots, pockets, shorts, and even my underwear.
-Had there been judges present, I would have received at least one sympathetic “10” for the wipeout alone.
+Had there been judges present to hold up cards, I would have received at least one sympathetic “10” for the wipeout alone.

 In hindsight, rolling around in the snow isn’t the wisest of decisions when the wind is an icy scalpel and temperatures are plummeting.